 Parents have the legal responsibility to provide for their child until he or she reaches the age of 18, or graduates high school — whichever happens later.
 However, if the minor child cannot graduate from high school prior to the age of 19, the child support is terminated upon the child’s 18th birthday.

 Child support may be modified by the court from time to time upon the showing by a party that there has been a substantial change in circumstance since the entry of the last court order.
 Usually the change in circumstance involves a parent’s income going up or going down, or one of the children emancipating.
 Other changes in circumstance exist that can cause a modification as referenced below.

-At the Law Offices of Mark Abzug, P.A. we assist clients in child support modifications.
-To schedule a consultation at a discounted rate in our Coral Springs law office, please call an attorney at (954) 753-1003, or fill out our online contact form.
+At the Law Offices of Mark Abzug P.A. we assist clients in child support modifications.
+To schedule a free initial consultation in our Coral Springs law office, please call an attorney at 954-753-1003, or fill out our online contact form.